Yellow Peril: Origins

+Europe was used to "peril".
+Before 1700, according to Edward Said: Not for nothing did Islam come to symbolize terror, devastation, the demonic, hordes of hated barbarians.
+For Europe, Islam was a lasting trauma.
+Until the end of the seventeenth century the "Ottoman peril" lurked alongside Europe to represent for the whole of Christian civilization a constant danger, and in time European civilization incorporated that peril and its lore, its great events.

-The cultural stereotypes of the Yellow Peril originated in the late 19th century, when Chinese workers legally immigrated to Australia, Canada, the U.S., and New Zealand, where their work ethic inadvertently provoked a backlash against Chinese communities, for agreeing to work for lower wages than did the local white populations.
-In 1870, the French Orientalist and historian Ernest Renan warned Europeans of Eastern danger to the Western world; yet Renan had meant the Russian Empire (1721–1917), a country and nation whom the West perceived as more Asiatic than European.
+Although the term "Yellow Peril" originated in French and German in the 1890s, the cultural stereotypes of the Yellow Peril originated in the 1870s when Chinese workers legally immigrated to Australia, Canada, the U.S., and New Zealand.
+Their work ethic provoked a backlash against Chinese communities, for agreeing to work for lower wages than did the local white populations.
+In 1870, the French Orientalist and historian Ernest Renan warned Europeans of Eastern danger to the Western world; yet Renan had meant not China but the Russian Empire (1721–1917), a country and nation whom the West perceived as more Asiatic than European.